First in a five-part series on social media marketing for startups.

 Only recently, as part of the content revolution, have advertisers started to understand the channel strategy specific to social media in general and to each social media platform specifically.

-In this series, we will explore all the aforementioned topics and show you how to take that mindset and turn it into revenue!
+In this series, we will explore all the aforementioned topics and show you how to take that mindset and turn it into revenue.
+In the next article, we look at how to design performance campaigns for social media.

 Even though there’s tons of money being spent on social media, very few brands are assessing the opportunity properly and taking advantage of the areas of marketing leverage.
 This provides a huge opportunity for entrepreneurs and small- and medium-sized businesses to compete against incumbents.